tauri-apps/tauri/.changes/nsis-start-menu-folder-breaking.md

 "tauri-bundler": "patch:breaking"
 ---

-Changed start menu folder default to no additional folder instead of an extra folder with the same name as the shortcut
+Changed NSIS start menu shortcut to be placed directly inside `%AppData%\Microsoft\Windows\Start Menu\Programs` without an additional folder.
+You can get the old behavior by setting `bundle > nsis > startMenuFolder` to the same value as your `productName`